DriesDeRidder/Unity-BakeryAreaLightTool/README.md

 # BakeryAreaLightTool
-Editor window tool to automate the tedious process of manually placing area lights
+Editor window tool to automate the tedious process of manually placing area lights.
+Created for bakery light meshes

 Place the 'BakeryAreaLightTool' in your editor folder.
 The BakeryAreaLightManager should be placed in a regular scrips folder.